pamapa/callblocker/README.md

 - supports VoIP systems and analog modems
 - automatically blocks unwanted incoming calls
 - logging of all incoming calls, including caller name lookups
+- import your addressbook as whitelist or blacklist
 - different kind of blocking modes
   - logging only
   - number blocking using blacklists only